Isaac-DeFrain/KFramework/Languages/GroundedRho/AuxFun/README.md

 # Auxiliary Functions for Grho

-These are the auxiliary functions used in `.../grho.k`.
-Mostly they are used for computing lengths/sizes of objects and destructuring terms for the Grho configuration.
+`auxfun.k` defines several auxiliary functions used in `GRHO`.
+Mostly they are used for computing lengths/sizes of objects and destructuring or combining terms for the Grho configuration.

+See `/tests` for examples.